The Combinatorial Multi-Round Ascending Auction: Outcomes under strategic bidding

-Next, we turn to non-decreasing marginal values.
-Unsurprisingly, clock-truthful bidding is also not an equilibrium when bidders have non-decreasing marginal values. \begin{remark}\emph{ Under clock-truthful bidding, bidders demand $\lambda$ and the auction ends at the clock price at which the weaker bidder drops her demand to zero.
-So, under clock-truthful bidding, weak bidders would expect to win nothing, therefore submitting a headline demand of $1-\lambda$ at a clock price of $0$ is a profitable deviation.} \end{remark}
+Unsurprisingly, clock-truthful bidding is also not an equilibrium when the bidders have non-decreasing marginal values. \begin{remark} \emph{Clock-truthful bidding is not an equilibrium in the CMRA when bidders have non-decreasing marginal values.
+Under clock-truthful bidding, bidders first headline-demand $\lambda_i$ and then drop demand to zero.
+The auction ends as soon as the first bidder does so.
+Hence, under clock-truthful bidding, weak bidders would expect to win nothing, therefore submitting a headline demand of $1-\lambda_j$ at a clock price of $0$ is a profitable deviation.} \end{remark}

-Remarkably, however, CMRA-truthful bidding turns out to form an ex-post equilibrium in proxy strategies in the CMRA.
-The reason is, in fact, the same as why a bidder finds it profitable to deviate from clock-truthful bidding.
-Under CMRA-truthful bidding, the auction ends by the weaker bidder submitting an additional bid of 0 on $1-\lambda$ at clock price $p^f_i$.
-As the weaker bidder wins $1-\lambda$ for free, there is no need for her to deviate and demand $1-\lambda$ at low prices.
+Incentives to deviate are markedly different against a CMRA-truthful opponent compared to the clock-truthful one described in Remark~\ref{rem:clockeqm}.
+Since marginal values are non-decreasing, each bidder's headline demand is $\lambda_i$ (or 0).
+As long as no bidder $i$ bids on $1-\lambda_j$, $j\neq i$, the auction continues because the revenue-maximizing allocation involves one bidder winning $\lambda_i$, but this allocation has not received bids from both bidders.
+This changes as soon as one bidder bids zero on the residual supply.
+That is, there is a \emph{final price} $p_i^f$ at which bidder $i$ bids 0 on $1-\lambda_j$ as this bidder is indifferent between winning $\lambda_i$ for a payment $ p_i^f\lambda_i$ and winning $1-\lambda_j$ for free.
+Using the indifference condition $U_i(\lambda_i) - p^f_i\lambda_i = U_i(1-\lambda_j)$, we can write bidder $i$'s final price as

-\begin{theorem} Suppose that marginal values are non-decreasing (Assumption \ref{ass:convex}).
-Then the CMRA has an ex-post equilibrium in proxy strategies in which bidder $i$ bids CMRA-truthfully. \end{theorem}
+However, with asymmetric caps, the additional bid of zero on $1-\lambda_j$ does not always end the auction (as the allocation $(\lambda_i,1-\lambda_i)$ might not be revenue-maximizing), which distorts the incentives away from CMRA-truthful bidding.
+However, in the case of symmetric caps, the weaker bidder makes a bid of zero on $1-\lambda$ before the stronger bidder and this bid ends the auction.
+This turns out to be sufficient for CMRA-truthful bidding to form an equilibrium under symmetric caps.